 |Regulation Item||Educational qualification (if any)||Amount of relevant experience|

 |301||Tertiary qualification||Equivalent of 12 months full-time in the preceding 5 years|

 |302||Diploma or higher award||Equivalent of 18 months full-time in the preceding 5 years|

 |303||Work experience||Equivalent of 3 years full-time in the preceding 5 years|

 |304||Membership of professional association||Equivalent of 6 years full-time in the preceding 8 years|

-If you are relying on experience gained under the supervision and control of a registered tax agent or tax (financial) adviser, they must comment on your ability to provide tax (financial) advice services competently and verify the information you have provided in the form.
+If you are relying on experience gained under the supervision and control of a registered tax agent or tax (financial) adviser, they must verify the information you have provided in the SRE and comment on your ability to provide tax (financial) advice services to a competent standard.

-If you gained your relevant experience for the required period working under various employers or supervisors, you need to complete more than one SRE form.
+If you gained your relevant experience for the required period working under various employers or supervisors, you must complete one SRE for each employer or supervisor.

-If your experience includes ‘work of another kind’, you must explain in your SRE why it should be approved as ‘relevant experience’ and provide independent verification of your experience.
+If your experience includes 'work of another kind', you must explain in your SRE the reasons why this should be approved as 'relevant experience' and provide independent verification of your experience.